 Federal Direct Loans

 This counseling session provides you with information that will help you understand your rights and responsibilities as a loan borrower, as well as other tools to assist you with managing your loans.
-Once completed your results will be sent electronically to Pacific's Financial Aid Office.
+Once completed your results will be sent electronically to Pacific's Office of Financial Aid .

 Note: The entrance counseling requirement is separate from e-signing the loan MPN.